octopus-network/octopus-appchain-registry/README.md

 This action needs the following parameters:

-* `duration_of_next_period`: Count of days which the next appchain selection period will last.
-* `vote_result_reduction_percent`: The percent which all appchains' voting score will be reduced in the next voting period.
+* `vote_result_reduction_percent`: The percent (unsigned integer not bigger than 100) which all appchains' voting score will be reduced in the next voting period.

 Qualification of this action: